takelemerga/alx-higher_level_programming/0x11-python-network_1/README.md

-How to fetch internet resources with the Python package urllib
+practices how to fetch internet resources with the Python package urllib